About Us

 • Knowledge of local geographic areas.

-• Ability to speak effectively before small and large groups and respond to questions.
+• Ability to speak effectively and respond to questions.

 • Ability to maintain a level of professionalism and confidentiality.